shownotesArchive/show-pad/README.md

-A realtime web application written in node.js whose aim it is to replace the current etherpad-solution and provide a perfect enviroment to write shownotes for various german podcasts.
+A realtime web application written in node.js whose aim it is to replace the current etherpad-solution and provide a perfect enviroment to write shownotes for various podcasts.
 See also: http://shownot.es/

 The favicon is a modified version of the [shownotes-icon](https://github.com/shownotes/shownot.es/blob/master/favicon.ico).